Cocaine Overdose Prevention and Addiction Treatment

 The addictive properties of cocaine result in many cases of severe addiction and overdoses across the United States.
 The CDC reported that as many as 10,619 people died as a result of cocaine overdoses in 2016.
 This makes cocaine deaths due to overdose the fourth highest drug overdose related deaths in the country.
 Compared to 2010, the number of deaths has doubled from 5,000 to over 10,000.
 These statistics stress the importance of cocaine overdose prevention in order to help those who are at risk of overdose and possible death.

 Find help at the White Sands Treatment Centers in Fort Myers today for cocaine abuse and addiction.
-Call us on (877) 855-3470.
+Call us at (877) 855-3470.

 One of the biggest reasons why overdose occurs in regular users of cocaine is the tolerance that develops through continued use.
 The body tries to adjust to the presence of the drug by altering its usual balance.
 One of the outcomes of continued use is that the body starts adjusting to the drug, leading to the person requiring increasing amounts of cocaine to be able to achieve the same results.
 The perpetual increase in dosage can quickly lead to dangerous amounts of the drug being taken in one sitting.
 As such, cocaine overdose prevention starts with seeking help from professionals in order to break the habit.